iag-geo/concord/README.md

 5. Add `psycopg2` to your Python 3.x environment
 6. Run the script

-#### Note
+##### Note
- - The benefits of using Geoscape planning zone data impacted by ~2.3m addresses not having a planning zone, The code as-is fills this missing data with ABS Census Meshblock categories.
+ - The benefit of using Geoscape planning zone data over the default residential address filter (ABS Census 2021 meshblock categories) is reduced by ~2.3m addresses not having a planning zone, The code as-is fills this missing data with 2021 meshblock categories.

- - you need to run 02_create_residential_address_table.sql on your GNAF and Geoscape Buildings data to create the address_principals_buildings table below
+### 2. Use the Concordance File

+After loading the file into your database/reporting tool of choice - you use it by creating a 3 (or more) table join between the datsets you want to merge and the concordance file table.

+Below is a sample script for merging postcode data with LGA data in Postgres:

 ## Data Licenses